Haines, Alaska

 Haines (Tlingit: Deishú) is a census-designated place located in Haines Borough, Alaska, United States.
-It is in the northern part of the Alaska Panhandle, near Glacier Bay National Park and Preserve.

-As of the 2020 census, the population of the Haines CDP was 1,657, down from 1,713 in 2010, concentrating 79.6% of Haines Borough's total population.
+It is in the northern part of the Alaska Panhandle and near Glacier Bay National Park and Preserve.
+As of the 2020 census, the population of the Haines CDP was 1,657, down from 1,713 in 2010; it has 79.6% of Haines Borough's total population.